hmvyp/thicket/docs/readme.txt

 To eleborate the concepts we need to clarify terminology.

-While constructing the abstract result tree we distinguish between «real» filesystem nodes (we call them «final» nodes) and «virtual» or «reference» nodes.
+While constructing the abstract result tree we distinguish between «real» filesystem nforodes (we call them «final» nodes) and «virtual» or «reference» nodes.
 Virtual (reference, «imaginary») node does not pre-exist before Thicket invocation.
 It generally represents a merge result.
 In particular,  there may be only one merge source, so such a virtual node represents just a reference to another node (that explains the term «reference node»).

 A virtual node can have only virtual descendants, so virtual nodes forms one or more «pure virtual» hierarchies (subtrees).
 The root of any «virtual» hierarchy is a mountpoint node.
 Mountpoint node is always located in some «real» directory pre-existing in the file system.